 - Our curriculum includes individual and group exercises and immersive lectures on essential topics like cyberinfrastructure and technologies, ethical hacking, data loss prevention and more.

-- A dedicated team of advisors to give you personalized career services, such as resume writing, interview coaching, LinkedIn profile optimization and job placement assistance*.
+- A dedicated team of advisors to give you personalized career services, such as resume writing, interview coaching, and LinkedIn profile optimization.

 In less than a year, learners will be ready to step into the cybersecurity workforce with a skill set focused on defending from and preventing cyberattacks.
-To learn more about the NJIT Cybersecurity Professional Bootcamp, download the course catalog.
+Take the first step, fill out the form below to get in touch with our team!